Natapabon/pabon_natalia_hw2_s21/README.md

-# My Typography homework Nº 2
+# My Typography homework Nº 1

+the files organization of the project!